 Anthropology | Film and Media Studies | Social and Cultural Anthropology

 Fortner, Paula, "Concientious Cinema: Senegalese Cineastes as Preservers of Cultural Identity and Promoters of Social Change" (2005).
 Independent Study Project (ISP) Collection.
-Paper 398.
+398.